Check out our world-class Ambassador Program

 PoAS Consensus

-To incentivize farmers to retain the history we extend Spartan proof-of-space consensus into a proof-of-storage of the history of the blockchain itself.
+To incentivize farmers to retain the history we extend proof-of-space consensus into a proof-of-storage of the history of the blockchain itself.
 Under proof-of-archival-storage (PoAS) consensus, each farmer stores as many provably unique segments of the chain history as their disk space allows.
 The more pieces of the history a farmer stores, the more likely they are to be elected to produce a new block.
-To ensure farmers store as many unique pieces as possible we enforce a maximum plot size while discouraging sybil farming under multiple identities.
+To ensure farmers store as many unique pieces as possible we enforce a rule on which pieces each farmer can store tied to their identities.
+A change of identity would require re-plotting, protecting from Sybil attacks.

 Distributed Archival Storage